metafacture/metafacture-tutorial/04_Fix-Path.md

     - yellow
 ```

-Also lists can be deeply nested, if they are not just lists of strings (array of strings) but of objects.
+Also lists can be deeply nested, if they are not just lists of strings (array of strings) but of objects (array of objects).

 ```YAML
 characters: